mrchainman/rhasspy-ha-kodi/README.md

 	- local movies and shows

-	- If you have multiple kodi instances, I strongly recommend to setup a shared database and store your files on a NAS, since the scripts have no errorhandling
+If you have multiple kodi instances, I strongly recommend to setup a shared database and store your files on a NAS, since the scripts have no errorhandling

+Rhasspy:

+You might need to install some python libraries, used are:

+	- re

+	- json

+	- requests